-- Program execution is sequence of states transformed by actions. - Software "behavior" is a sequence of state -> action -> state transitions. - The set of all possible behaviors is often infinite. - Called the "state space" of the program. - Models of execution are simplifications of a functionality's or class's state space.
+- Program execution as sequence of states transformed by actions. - "Behavior" is state -> action -> state transitions. - Set of all possible real behaviors is often infinite. - Called the "state space" of the program. - Models simplify a functionality or class state space into a finite set of states.